Holt's Military Banking: Holt & Co.

 In 1863, Vesey Weston Holt was appointed army agent of the 16th (Bedfordshire) Regiment of Foot and joined Sir John in partnership.
 On the death of Sir John in 1871, Holt became sole partner and the firm was renamed V.W.
 Holt & Co.
 He was succeeded by his son, Vesey George Mackenzie Holt, in 1881.

 In 1884, Percy Shute Lawrie joined Sir Vesey, bringing the agency founded by his grandfather in 1780 and the firm was styled Holt, Lawrie & Co. until 1891.

 Links were forged with the Royal Navy, through the 1915 acquisition of naval agents Woodhead & Co. and with the Royal Air Force, through the offer of part of the newly-formed service's pay agency to Holt & Co. in 1918.

 Glyn, Mills & Co.

 Following Sir Vesey's death in 1921, Holt & Co. merged with the private bank of Glyn, Mills, Currie & Co., briefly becoming Glyn, Mills, Currie, Holt & Co. until a further merger with Child & Co. in 1924, when the name was shortened to Glyn, Mills & Co., with both Holt's and Child's carrying on as separate operations.

 The squirrel emblem, still in use today, dates back to at least the 1920s.

 In 1931, Glyn, Mills & Co. was acquired by The Royal Bank of Scotland and Holt's and Child's continued as branches of Glyn, Mills & Co.
 The Royal Bank of Scotland had acquired the struggling Williams Deacon's Bank (and the prestigious Western Branch of the Bank of England) in 1930 and the combined company came to be known as the Three Banks Group.

+During the Second World War, the banking and pay departments were evacuated to Osterley Park, near Isleworth, then on the outskirts of London.
+The pay agency accounts increased from 2,600 in 1930 to 9,900 in 1939 and 42,600 by 1945.
+After the war, the pay and ledger departments were moved again to new offices at Lampton, near Osterley.